awslabs/soci-snapshotter/README.md

 ### Workload-specific load order optimization

-Another big consideration that we haven't implmented/integrated into SOCI is to image load order based on your specific workload.
+Another big consideration that we haven't implemented/integrated into SOCI is image load order based on your specific workload.
 See [design README](./docs/design-docs/README.md#workload-specific-load-order-optimization) for more details.

 ## Documentation